MHardware28/Shuttle/README.md

 The system simulates shuttle movement through various states, updates a graphical interface, and allows users to select shuttle types and control the simulation through a facade.
 ---
 ## Features
-State Pattern:
+State Pattern by Mackayla:
 - Manages shuttle behavior using ArrivingState, LeavingState, and EnrouteState, controlled through ShuttleContext.

-Singleton + Factory Method Pattern:
+Singleton + Factory Method Pattern By Sara-Lee:
 - Creates different shuttle types (DayShuttle, NightShuttle, WeekendShuttle) using both a simple factory and specialized ShuttleCreator subclasses.
 - The singleton ensures theres only one instance of the shuttle in the program.

-Observer Pattern:
+Observer Pattern by Mackayla:
 - The ShuttleObserver notifies all registered observers (including ShuttleGUI) whenever shuttle status or location changes.

-Facade Pattern:
+Facade Pattern by Rich-Ann:
 - ShuttleFacade provides a simplified interface for starting/stopping simulations, selecting shuttle types, and managing system interactions.

-GUI Integration:
+GUI Integration by Rich-Ann:
 - A Swing-based interface (ShuttleGUI) allows users to visualize shuttle movement and interact with the simulation.

 ---